This post was originally posted on 10th of October 2019

 Financially better off

 Now, we may have said that not all value in business is monetary.
-However, it is important to highlight how much of an impact customer expectations can have on your revenue streams.
+However, it is important to highlight how much of an impact customer expectations can have on your revenue streams and potential business valuation.

 Happy clients and customers are more likely to develop loyalty to your company, allowing you to retain customers more easily.
 Customer retention is the next step.